Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 where~$Z_{\calD,\beta}^\tau$ is a normalising constant and the sum runs over pairs of adjacent faces, at least one of which is in~$\calD$.

 When positive, the parameter $\beta$ should be viewed as the inverse temperature for a ferromagnetic interaction model.
 In this case, the model is positively associated and satisfies Griffiths' correlation inequalities that greatly aid the analysis; see eg.~\cite{FriVel17} for an introduction.
-On bipartite graphs, the models at~$\beta$ and~$-\beta$ are in bijection.
-Here, we focus on the antiferromagnetic case~$\beta<0$ on the triangular lattice where much less is known.
-Theorem~\ref{thm:Ising-antifer} implies the following corollary for the Ising model.
+On bipartite graphs, the models at~$\beta$ and~$-\beta$ are equivalent.
+Here, we focus on the antiferromagnetic case~$\beta<0$ on the triangular lattice, where much less is known.

+An Ising configuration $\tau$ can be mapped to a loop configuration $\omega$ by considering the set of edges in $\bbH$ which separate opposite spins.
+The induced measure on loop configurations is precisely the loop~$O(1)$ measure with $x = e^{-2\beta}$.
+Thus, the correspondence is such that the Ising model is ferromagnetic when $x < 1$, and antiferromagnetic when $x > 1$.
+Under this correspondence, we find that the above theorem also has consequences for the antiferromagnetic Ising model on the triangular lattice: